pingcap/blog/how-to-deploy-tidb-on-google-cloud-platform-part-2.md

 Welcome to the second of a two-part blog series on getting a simple TiDB cluster up and running on Google Cloud Platform.
 The goal is to let you quickly set up TiDB and become familiar with its benefits.
 In [Part 1](https://pingcap.com/blog/how-to-deploy-tidb-on-google-cloud-platform-part-1), we created a GCP instance.
 Here in Part 2, we will install, configure, and run TiDB on that instance.

-By the end of this article, your architecture may look similar to the following:.
+By the end of this article, your architecture may look similar to the following:

 ![A TiDB/GCP reference architecture](media/tidb-gcp-reference-architecture.jpg)
 <div class="caption-center"> A TiDB/GCP reference architecture </div>